ziap/ziap.github.io/content/blog/sin-approx/index.md

 <!-- more -->

-Trigonometric functions are actually quite similar in both their properties and their computataion.
-So I'll just write about how I computed sine and the rest are similar.
-I actually prefer cosine, but I have chosen sine for this article because of the iconic sinusoidal wave visualization.
+Trigonometric functions are actually quite similar in both their properties and their computation.
+So I'll just write about how I computed sine, and the rest are similar.
+I actually prefer cosine, but I have chosen the sine function for this article because of the iconic sinusoidal wave visualization.

 # Why sin(2πx) and not sin(x)

-A big problem with general trigonometric functions is that they use radians as input (and as output for inverse trigonometric function).
-Radians are exceptionally great for calculus but fall shorts when implemented in a computer.
+A big problem with general trigonometric functions is that they use radians as input (and as output for inverse trigonometric functions).
+Radians are exceptionally great for calculus but fall short when implemented on a computer.
 They make it so that common angles are expressed as multiples of pi, which don't have perfectly accurate floating point representation.
-They also make computataion much, much more complicated and less accurate.
+They also make computation much, much more complicated and less accurate.

 So what is the alternative?
-First of all, the concept of angle should be thought of as an abstract data type.
-The internal representation shouldn't mean anything and what gives them meaning are their operations.
-I can represent with a 32-bit unsigned integer where 0 is 0 degree and 2^32 (which is equal to 0) is 360 degree (which is also equal to 0 degree), and everything in between is interpolated.
+Firstly, the concept of angle should be thought of as an abstract data type.
+The internal representation shouldn't mean anything, and what gives them meaning are their operations.
+I can represent them with 32-bit unsigned integers where 0 is 0 degree and 2^32 (which is equal to 0) is 360 degree (which is also equal to 0 degree), and everything in between is interpolated.
 This method has a name, called BAM (Binary angular measurement), and was used in [Doom](//doomwiki.org/wiki/Angle) back when floating-point arithmetic was too expensive.

-While BAM is great and I'm sure to investigate more into them, I'm not willing to implement some of the algorithm below in fixed-point or integer arithmetic.
+While BAM is great, and I'm sure to investigate more into them, I'm not willing to implement some of the algorithm below in fixed-point or integer arithmetic.
 So a floating-point representation might be better.
 Degree is actually a pretty good contestant with its ability to represent many angles as integers, but it